gwen001/github-subdomains/README.md

 token2
 ...
 ```
-or
-Use an environment variable with tokens separated by comma:
+or use an environment variable with tokens separated by comma:
 ```
 export GITHUB_TOKEN=token1,token2...
 ```